deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 {::include cddl/sevsnphost-platform-info-flags-ext.cddl}
 ~~~

+The `sevsnpvm-policy-debug-allowed` flag is redundant with `flags-map / is-debug`, so either representation is valid.
 The entirety of the value space is reserved for AMD revisions to the SEV-SNP firmware and corresponding ATTESTATION_REPORT API.

 #### Version scheme extension {#sec-version-scheme}